gjermundgaraba/bjaanes.github.io/_posts/2015-07-12-how-to-get-over-a-hump.md

 &nbsp;

 It’s one of those things that are incredibly frustrating and difficult to deal with.
-It&#8217;s just in your way!
+It's just in your way!

 You might even get angry (I certainly do sometimes).